-While I was preparing my project, I faced some limitations.
-First one was my short time to repare this project.
-There was not enough time to make a more detailed research.
-If I had the me I would have apply questioners to employees as well.
-Because of time limitation I was only ble to find out what managers think about their leadership styles but was not able identify what mployees thought about their manager's leadership styles.
+while I was preparing my project, I faced some limitations.
+First one was my short time to me I would have apply questioners to employees as well.
+Because of time limitation I was only ble to find out what managers think about their leadership styles but was not able identify what employees thought about their manager's leadership styles.

-econd limitation was not serious and unwillingness of some managers while filling uestionnaires.
+Second limitation was not serious and unwillingness of some managers while filling questionnaires.
 Because they were worry about their positions.

-v.
 CONCLUSION